rtCamp/Frappe-Manager/docs/guides/ssl.md

 ## Renewals {#renewals}

 Let's Encrypt certificates are valid for 90 days. fm treats a certificate as due when fewer than 30 days remain; one that is not due is reported and left alone unless you pass `--force`.

+A custom certificate is never renewed: `fm ssl renew` answers with a reminder to re-import and changes nothing, whatever its age (see [Bring your own certificate](#custom-certificates)).

 ```bash
 fm ssl renew mybench                        # every certificate on one bench